 Hfq impacts expression of FPI genes in a distinct pathway from bS21-2-modulated translation

-We considered that bS21-2 may be exerting its effects indirectly by impacting abundance of a chaperone protein.
-Preliminary proteomics data suggested a possible increase in abundance of the RNA-binding protein Hfq in cells lacking bS21-2 compared to wild-type.
-This data, together with the presence of numerous AU-rich motifs that resembled ARN-motifs, known targets of Hfq, in the 5´UTRs of impacted genes, led us to hypothesize that Hfq may play a role in bS21-2-associated gene regulation.
-We added a VSV-G epitope tag to hfq in its native location via homologous recombination to both wild-type and ΔbS21-2 cells, then assessed protein abundance by immunoblotting with anti-VSV-G antibody.
-The data indicates a moderate increase in Hfq abundance (about 30%, Figure 6a) in ΔbS21-2 compared to wild-type.
-To assess if Hfq may be impacted post-transcriptionally by bS21-2 presence, we assessed the 5´UTR of hfq in our GFP reporter assay, using the transcription start-site previously published (Meibom et al. 2009).
-We found that there is approximately 1.88-fold more GFP produced from the 5´UTR of hfq in cells lacking bS21-2, suggesting that Hfq may be a target of bS21-2 modulation (Figure 6b).
+We considered that bS21-2 may be exerting its effects on abundance of T6SS proteins indirectly.
+Proteomics analysis identified an increase in abundance of the regulatory RNA-binding protein Hfq in cells lacking bS21-2 compared to wild-type, although there was significant variation in the abundance of Hfq among biological replicates that precluded the differences from reaching statistical significance ().
+This data, together with the presence of AU-rich motifs in the 5´ UTRs of impacted genes that resemble ARN-motifs, known targets of Hfq, led us to hypothesize that Hfq may play a role in bS21-2-mediated gene regulation.
+We added a VSV-G epitope tag to hfq in its native location via homologous recombination to both wild-type and ΔbS21-2 cells, then assessed protein abundance by quantitative immunoblotting with anti-VSV-G antibody.
+We found a moderate increase in Hfq abundance (about 30%, Figure 6a) in cells lacking bS21-2 compared to wild-type.
+To assess if the increase in Hfq in cells lacking bS21-2 is due to increased translation of the hfq mRNA, we assessed relative translation of the hfq 5´ UTR in our GFP reporter assay, using the experimentally-determined transcription start site (Meibom et al. 2009).
+We found that there is approximately 1.88-fold more GFP produced from the 5´ UTR of hfq in cells lacking bS21-2, suggesting that Hfq may be a target of bS21-2 (Figure 6B).

-To determine the downstream impact of the increased abundance of Hfq, a clean deletion of hfq was assessed by immunoblotting against Type VI secretion system (T6SS) proteins known to be impacted by bS21-2, including PdpB, IglA, and IglB (Trautmann & Ramsey, 2022).
+To determine the impact of Hfq on T6SS protein abundance, a clean deletion of hfq was assessed by immunoblotting against Type VI secretion system (T6SS) proteins known to be impacted by bS21-2, including PdpB, IglA, and IglB (Trautmann & Ramsey, 2022).
 PdpB was found to be more abundant in Δhfq cells compared to wild-type (>2-fold; p<0.01); this is in contrast to ΔrpsU2 which contains less PdpB (Figure 6C).
 IglB and IglA proteins, which are encoded on a different operon than PdpB, are less abundant in ΔrpsU2 compared to wild-type but are not impacted by loss of Hfq.
-Additionally, analysis of Δhfq in the GFP reporter assays indicates that translation from the pdpA or tul4 5´UTRs is not impacted when Hfq is absent compared to wild-type, while pdpA translation decreases if bS21-2 is absent (Figure 6D).
+Additionally, analysis of Δhfq in the GFP reporter assays indicates that translation from the pdpA or tul4 5´ UTRs is not impacted when Hfq is absent compared to wild-type, while pdpA translation decreases if bS21-2 is absent (Figure 6D).
 This may indicate that Hfq-associated changes in protein abundance are not occurring at the level of translation.

-We assessed RNA from wild-type, ΔrpsU2, and Δhfq cells by qPCR data.
+We assessed RNA from wild-type, ΔrpsU2, and Δhfq cells by qPCR.
 We found that the pdpA and pdpB transcripts are significantly increased when Hfq is not present (42-fold and 69-fold more abundant in Δhfq than wild-type, respectively) but the iglA transcript is not impacted (Figure 6E); neither pdpA, pdpB, nor iglA transcripts are meaningfully impacted by loss of bS21-2.

-In short, ΔbS21-2 leads to decreased T6SS protein abundance with no impact on transcript abundance while Δhfq leads to increased transcript and protein abundance for the Pdp operon only.
-Together, these data suggest two distinct pathways of post-transcriptional regulation of PdpB (and possibly PdpA) in wild-type cells: one in which bS21-2 improves translation efficiency of these genes, and one in which Hfq leads to the degradation of their transcripts.
-Alternate: Together, these data suggest two distinct pathways of post-transcriptional regulation for T6SS-encoding genes: one in which bS21-2 improves translation efficiency from both operons, and one in which Hfq impairs translation by leading to degradation of transcripts from only the Pdp operon.
+Our data reveal that loss of bS21-2 leads to decreased T6SS protein abundance with virtually no impact on transcript abundance while loss of Hfq leads to increased transcript and protein abundance for the pdpA operon only.
+Together, these data suggest two distinct pathways of post-transcriptional regulation for the genes encoding the T6SS: one in which bS21-2 improves translation efficiency from both operons, and one in which Hfq impairs translation by leading to reducing transcript abundance of only the Pdp operon.